jonbhanson/flutter_native_splash/README.md

 # Android 12 Support

 Android 12 has a [new method](https://developer.android.com/about/versions/12/features/splash-screen) of adding splash screens, which consists of a window background, icon, and the icon background.
-Currently, this package supports setting the background color and the icon is taken from the launcher icon.
+This package supports setting the background color and the icon is taken from the launcher icon.

-If you [enable Android 12 support](https://developer.android.com/about/versions/12/setup-sdk), the package will add a `styles.xml` in `values-v31` and `values-night-v31` resource folders, which will provide Android 12 support while maintaining the legacy splash screen for previous versions of Android.
+The package will add a `styles.xml` in `values-v31` and `values-night-v31` resource folders, which will provide Android 12 support while maintaining the legacy splash screen for previous versions of Android.

-NOTE: The splash screen may not appear when you launch the app from Android Studio.
+***PLEASE NOTE:*** The splash screen may not appear when you launch the app from Android Studio.
 However, it should appear when you launch by clicking on the launch icon in Android.

 # FAQs
 ## I got the error "A splash screen was provided to Flutter, but this is deprecated."